 I was attracted to TaraShea Nesbit’s debut as much for its location as for its subject.
-My attention’s snagged by anything set against the stunning landscape of the American Southwest – recommendations gratefully received.
-It looked like it might be a handy antidote to the cerebral Orfeo but turned out to be very much more than the slightly fluffy novel I thought it might be.
-Opening in 1943 it’s about the wives of the scientists who worked on the Manhattan Project – the three-year development of the atomic bomb – deep in the New Mexican desert far away from their homes, friends and families.
+My attention’s snagged by anything set against the stunning landscape of the American South West – recommendations gratefully received.
+It looked like a handy antidote to Richard Powers’ cerebral Orfeo but turned out to be very much more than the slightly fluffy novel its cover suggested.
+Opening in 1943, it’s about the wives of the scientists who worked on the Manhattan Project – the three-year development of the atomic bomb – deep in the New Mexican desert far away from their homes, friends and families.

 Several of the novels I’ve read this year have turned their backs on good old-fashioned linear narrative, most notably Siri Hustvedt’s The Blazing World and Jenny Ofill’s Dept. of Speculation.
 I usually start out uneasy with it but often become converted as I did with The Wives of Los Alamos.
 How do you feel about unconventional structures?
 Are there books that have converted you to them?
 If so, let me know which ones worked for you.